Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 [a] - the example shown above is for two-amplifier mode.
 When KPF is operated in fast' read mode, four amplifiers per CCD will be used and there will be a corresponding number of AMP extensions.

-*Add a list of important Level 1 primary keywords.
-Add a link to the Tutorial showing how to open and examine L0 files.*

 2D File FITS Extensions
 ^^^^^^^^^^^^^^^^^^^^^^^